nikita-emelianov/word-flow/README.md

 #### TODOs
 tech debts:

+* build container through github cloud, setup auto pull and auto run on instance.
+Instance has low resources to build container itself
 * configure .env variables
 * mount volume local to docker container so it would be easy to build and test changes of the fly

 features: